hotschedules/gettingstarted/docs/Tools/rbc-cli/app-tools.md

 1. `npm install -g rbc-cli`
 2. Create a directory for your workspace and `cd` into it.
-3. `rbc-cli init` <br> This will create a rbc-project.json which will house all your environment info.
+3. `rbc-cli init` This will create a rbc-project.json which will house all your environment info.
 It will also create an /apps directory where your apps will reside.
 4. `rbc-cli new [ENVIRONMENT NAME]` This will create a new environment entry in rbc-project.json.
 5. Open up rbc-project.json and fill in information about your new environment. <br>
-Example: <br>
 ```
+// Example
 {
      "environments": {
            "[ENVIRONMENT NAME]": {